conleyernst/csc174-midyear/README.md

     Alignment: Alignment is also seen through the card and header structure- especially on the content page.
 This webpage has a document structure, with clear heading and page organization.
     Proximity: Once again, promixity is done by grouping like content into cards, which are clearly visually separated on the page.
    ### Fonts (readability and legibility):
+   	Love Ya Like A Sister was selected as the title font because it is handwritten and looks almost like someone was creating an advertisement for a farmers market.
    ### CSS Architecture:

  ## Tech